 Let’s face it.
 Life is not easy.
 In fact, at times life can be unbearable.
 Most of us at some point in our lives, will encounter such great pain that we wonder whether or not we can go on living.
 We lose our jobs; we lose people we love; we say the wrong things; we break bones; we get diseases; we hurt people; we hurt ourselves; we have addictions; we struggle to be parents; we think someone else’s life is better than our own; we hold our feelings in; we explode; we feel anger, resentment, jealousy, and injustice.
 We are both good and bad.
 We are human, and we are all perfectly imperfect.
 Pain is part of the human condition.
 It’s impossible to escape, and it’s also the time we need help the most.

 Mindfulness-based psychotherapy can help you begin to see what’s real and what’s simply the movement of the mind.
-You will learn mindful techniques that will allow you to notice the effect certain feelings have on you, which will in turn give you the choice of reaction.
+You will learn mindful techniques that will allow you to notice the effect certain feelings have on you, which will, in turn, give you the choice of reaction.
 Together we will work through your negative thought loops and unhealthy emotional patterns in order to discover a truth about yourself and the world that is waiting to be seen!
-Contact us today at Colorado Women’s Center to schedule an appointment in our Longmont, CO, office.
+Contact us today at Colorado Women’s Center to schedule an appointment in our Boulder and Longmont, Colorado locations.